Great Tokyo Skytree photo spots: I-Link Tower

 Fujifilm XF 100-400mm f/4.5-5.6 R LM OIS WR

 I-Link Tower is an excellent place for panoramic views of Tokyo.
 Local photographers love it.
 And luckily, the observation deck is rarely crowded.
 I can only attribute that to the building being in Chiba, far from central Tokyo.
-If you want panoramic photos that include Tokyo Skytree and Mount Fuji, this is the place to go!
+If you are looking for a new Tokyo Skytree photo spot, this might be the place to go.
+And as a bonus, you get Mount Fuji!
+That sounds like a good deal.

-And lenses like the Fujifilm 100-400 lens are great choices for this place and subject matter.
-Because it has a wide zoom range you can take wide-angle (relatively speaking) and telephoto shots.
-You can also zoom in on distant Mount Fuji, while also being able to capture the surrounding cityscape.
-It is pretty amazing to catch two iconic landmarks without having to move a step!
+Big lenses like the Fujifilm 100-400 are great choices for this place.
+It has a wide zoom range you can take wide-angle (relatively speaking) and telephoto shots.
+That allows you to catch two iconic landmarks without moving a step!
 Just remember to take something to fight that glare.
+Leave questions and comments below.